barcvk4ba/barcvk4ba.github.io/_pages/calendar.md

 ### Club Calendar

+ATTENTION THIS WEEKEND ONLY SATURDAY 11TH CLUB MEETING IS POSTPONED TO SUNDAY 12TH DUE TO HALL PREVIOUS BOOKING ALL PRESENTATIONS WILL OCCUR FROM 1PM ONWARDS SO BE THERE ON SUNDAY

 #### Weekly Zoom Teleconference

 Each Thursday evening at 8pm we have a Zoom call.
 Everyone is welcome, so